| Originally designed for the Office of the New

 Our conscious rationales are of relatively minor import because thought

+is trace element of our greater being.
 Thought is very limited and cannot, for instance,

+transcend paradox.
 Also the sustainability of our thought process is

 easily diminished the ingenuity of our ego and our incredible capacity